cantierecreativo/showcase/README.md

 ### Generators

-Showcase comes with a generator to make the Presenter creation process a little
+Showcase comes with a generator to create new presenters a little faster:
-faster:

 ```
 rails generate showcase:presenter User
 ```

 Will generate `app/presenters/user_presenter.rb`.
-If your app has a file called `app/presenters/base_presenter.rb`, the newly created presenter will inherit form `BasePresenter` instead of `Shocase::Presenter`.
+If your Rails app has the file `app/presenters/base_presenter.rb`, the newly created presenter will inherit from `BasePresenter` instead of `Shocase::Presenter`.

 ### Traits